mcalthrop/junit-sandbox/step-1/introducing-junit.md

 - a method that we are calling (`setStart()`) on the instance of the `Factorial` class
 - the value passed to that second method

-This is a useful way, but not the only way, to name test methods; you may find other ways – the main thing is for the naming convention to be readable and consistent.
+This is a useful way (but not the only way) to name test methods; you may find other ways – the main thing is for the naming convention to be readable and consistent.

 Run the tests again: